CDCgov/phdi/README.md

 ## Overview

-This repository is a part of the CDC/USDS [DIBBS project](https://cdcgov.github.io/phdi-site/) and has two components:
+This repository is a part of the CDC/USDS [PHDI project](https://cdcgov.github.io/phdi-site/) and has two components:
-1. DIBBs Python Package
+1. PHDI Python Package
-2. DIBBs containerized Building Blocks
+2. PHDI containerized Building Blocks

-The DIBBs Python package contains source code for a platform to help public health authorities (PHAs) ingest and report on public health data.
+The PHDI Python package contains source code for a platform to help public health authorities (PHAs) ingest and report on public health data.
 This platform is composed of **Building Blocks**, which are modular software tools that, when composed together, can improve data quality and reduce data cleaning workloads by providing analysis-ready data to downstream public health surveillance systems and other analytical and reporting applications.

-DIBBs contains:
+PHDI contains:
 - Our SDK — the Python library containing Building Block source code
   - [Repository](https://github.com/CDCgov/phdi/tree/main/phdi)
   - [API documentation](https://cdcgov.github.io/phdi/sdk/phdi.html)